Andrew-Philpott/scrabble-score/README.md

   - Input: "hi4"
   - Output: 0

-- _Spec: A string containing multiple words is not valid and returns an error._
+- _Spec: A string containing multiple words is not valid option and returns an error._

   - Input: "Multiple Words"
   - Output: "Input is invalid!
 Please enter a single word only."